BreezeKitten/Path-planning-follower/README.md

 "/desired_path" (nav_msgs/Path)

 update @ 20190504
-add a new topic the publish the calculated Path you can see the Path in rviz by adding the topic "/desired_path"
+add a new topic the publish the calculated Path
+One can see the Path in rviz by adding the topic "/desired_path"